-The Company applies the intrinsic value-based method of accounting prescribed by Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations including Financial Accounting Standards Board ("FASB") Interpretation No. 44, "Accounting for Certain Transactions Involving Stock Compensation: An Interpretation of APB Opinion No. 25," to account for its fixed plan stock options.
+The Company applies the intrinsic value-based method of accounting prescribed by Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations including Financial Accounting Standards Board ("FASB") Interpretation No. 44, "Accounting for Certain Transactions Involving Stock Compensation: An Interpretation of APB Opinion No. 25" (issued in March 2000), to account for its fixed plan stock options.
 Under this method, compensation expense is recorded on the date of grant only if the current market price of the underlying stock exceeded the exercise price.
-Statement of Financial Accounting Standards ("SFAS") No. 123, "Accounting for Stock-Based Compensation," established accounting and disclosure requirements using a fair value-based method of accounting for stock-based employee compensation plans.
-As allowed by SFAS No. 123, the Company has elected to continue to apply the intrinsic value-based method of accounting described above, and has adopted the disclosure requirements of SFAS No. 123.
+Statement of Financial Accounting Standards ("SFAS") No. 123, "Accounting for Stock-Based Compensation," and SFAS No. 148, "Accounting for Stock-Based Compensation - Transition and Disclosure" (an amendment to SFAS No. 123), established accounting and disclosure requirements using a fair value-based method of accounting for stock-based employee compensation plans.
+As permitted by existing accounting standards, the Company has elected to continue to apply the intrinsic value-based method of accounting described above, and has adopted the disclosure requirements of SFAS No. 123, as amended by SFAS No. 148.
 The Company amortizes deferred compensation on a graded vesting methodology in accordance with FASB Interpretation No. 28, "Accounting for Stock Appreciation Rights and Other Variable Stock Award Plans."

 The Company applies APB Opinion No. 25 and related interpretations in accounting for its stock option grants to employees.
 Accordingly, except as mentioned below, no compensation expense has been recognized relating to these stock option grants in the consolidated financial statements.
-Had compensation cost for the Company's stock option grants been determined based on the fair value at the grant date for awards consistent with the method of SFAS No. 123, the Company's net income attributable to common stockholders for the three and six months ended June 30, 2004 would have decreased and the net loss attributable to common stockholders for the three and six months ended to the pro forma amounts presented below.
+Had compensation cost for the Company's stock option grants been determined based on the fair value at the grant date for awards consistent with the method of SFAS No. 123, the Company's net income attributable to common stockholders for the three and six months ended June 30, 2005 and 2004 would have decreased to the pro forma amounts presented below.
 The Company did not have any employee stock options outstanding prior to January 1, 1998.

-The Company recently determined that it had misapplied certain provisions of SFAS No. 123 when calculating the disclosure requirements for its stock-based employee compensation plan using a fair-value based method of accounting.
-The misapplication primarily related to the amortization period used when computing the pro forma compensation expense impact of issued stock options on net income (loss) and basic and diluted net income (loss) per common share.
-The Company has restated the previously disclosed pro forma amounts for periods beginning with the three months ended March 31, 2003.
-The restated pro forma amounts do not affect our reported results of operations for any period.
-The table below includes the restated pro forma amounts for the three and six month periods ended June 30, 2003.

-Three Months Ended June 30, Six Mont June hs Ended e 30, 2004 2003 (Restated) 2004 2003 (Restated) Net income (loss) as reported \$ 703 \$ (1,020) \$ 1,402 \$ (1,103) Add: Stock-based compensation expense included in net income (loss) as reported 42 48 Deduct: Pro forma stock-based compensation cost (339) (227) (640) (447)
+Three Months Ended June 30, nded

+2005 2004 2005 2004

+Net income as reported \$ 401 \$ 703 \$ 705 \$ 1,402

+Deduct: Pro forma stock-based compensation cost \$ (514) \$ (339) \$ (1,008) \$ (640)

-Pro forma net income (loss) \$ 364 \$ (1,205) \$ 762 \$ (1,502)
+Pro forma net (loss) income \$ (113) \$ 364 \$ (303) \$ 762

-Basic net income (loss) per common share: As reported \$ 0.02 \$ (0.03) \$ 0.04 \$ (0.03) Pro forma \$ 0.01 \$ (0.04) \$ 0.02 \$ (0.04)
+Basic net income (loss) per common share:

+As reported \$ 0.01 \$ 0.02 \$ 0.02 \$ 0.04

+Pro forma \$ (0.00) \$ 0.01 \$ (0.01) \$ 0.02

 Diluted net income (loss) per common share:

-As reported \$ 0.02 \$ (0.03) \$ 0.04 \$ (0.03)
+As reported \$ 0.01 \$ 0.02 \$ 0.02 \$ 0.04

-- . ,

-Pro forma \$ 0.01 \$ (0.04) \$ 0.02 \$ (0.04)
+Pro forma \$ (0.00) \$ 0.01 \$ (0.01) \$ 0.02

-(0.0.) - (0.0.)

-The per share weighted average fair value of stock options granted during the six months ended June 30, 2004 and 2003, was \$4.85 and \$0.97, respectively.
-The fair value of each option grant is estimated on the date of grant using the Black-Scholes option-pricing model with the following assumptions used for grants in 2004 and 2003: dividend yield of zero percent for all periods; risk-free interest rates of 4.6% and 4.1%, respectively; and expected life of five years for all periods.
-During 2004 and 2003, the Company used a volatility factor of 92.6% and 146.4%, respectively.
+The per share weighted average fair value of stock options granted during the three months ended June 30, 2005 and 2004, was \$1.67 and \$4.34, respectively.
+The fair value of each option grant is estimated on the date of grant using the Black-Scholes option-pricing model with the following weighted average assumptions used for grants in 2005 and 2004: dividend yield of zero percent for all periods; risk-free interest rates of 4.6% and 4.6%, respectively; and expected life of five years for all periods.
+During 2005 and 2004, the Company used a volatility factor of 87.0% and 93.0%, respectively.